LaneJS/aiaca/README.md

 5. Verify no binaries are tracked before opening a PR: `npm run check:binaries`

 ### Environment configuration
-- Copy `.env.sample` to `.env` (or create `.env.local` and pass `--env-file .env.local` to docker-compose) to seed default ports, database credentials, and service URLs.
+- Copy `.env.sample` to `.env` before running Docker (the compose file expects this file to exist).
+If you prefer a different filename, pass it explicitly via `docker compose --env-file .env.local ...`.
 - The compose stack reads from `.env` via `env_file`; update values there to match your local network without committing secrets.

 ### Local stack with Docker Compose